 {19}

-*unconverted* flock or still worse, pretends to feed those who are really the sheep of the Lord; who (what an apostle made no pretence to, for it is to put oneself above God, instead of being His servant) pretends to have the right to refuse and to reject those whom the Lord Himself might send for the blessing of His true sheep, and who, perhaps, raises the police against them.| And do not say that I have not the right to suppose this pastor established according to a human order, to be unconverted.
+*unconverted* flock or still worse, pretends to feed those who are really the sheep of the Lord; who (what an apostle made no pretence to, for it is to put oneself above God, instead of being His servant) pretends to have the right to refuse and to reject those whom the Lord Himself might send for the blessing of His true sheep, and who, perhaps, raises the police against them.¦ And do not say that I have not the right to suppose this pastor established according to a human order, to be unconverted.

-I have this right, and justly so, since the &#8220;Examination&#8221; will have it that the national institution is of God; still more since it will have it that, even in the case in which the pastor, established according to this system, might propagate &#8220;mischievous and poisonous doctrine,&#8221; the thing should be left to God, and the poor sheep to the care of the wolf.
+I have this right, and justly so, since the "Examination" will have it that the national institution is of God; still more since it will have it that, even in the case in which the pastor, established according to this system, might propagate "mischievous and poisonous doctrine," the thing should be left to God, and the poor sheep to the care of the wolf.
 I am bound to enquire whence the right which makes this pastor a monarch derives its source.
 It is not derived from God, assuredly; for it is not God who has chosen him.
-It is either a Council of State, or, save an appeal to the Minister of Public Worship, a Consistory composed of the principal tax-payers, or a king, or a patron who has purchased this right for money.
+It is either a Council of State, or, save an appeal to the Minister of Public Worship, a Consistory composed of the principal taxpayers, or a king, or a patron who has purchased this right for money.
 This is what is said by pious ministers, who thereby shew the judgment they pass on systems they themselves have long defended, accusing of schism and radicalism, those who, their hearts broken by such a state of things, had judged it their duty to abandon it.
-The force of circumstances has constrained them to acknowledge as an institution not only human, but injurious to the rights of Christ, f that which the &#8220;Examination&#8221; still defends and maintains as being an institution of Christ,| and, as defenders of the slighted rights of Christ over His Church, the ministers of whom we speak have stood forward to vindicate them against the same institution whose cause the &#8220;Examination&#8221; endeavours to plead.
+The force of circumstances has constrained them to acknowledge as an institution not only human, but injurious to the rights of Christ,¦ that which the "Examination" still defends and maintains as being an institution of Christ; and, as defenders of the slighted rights of Christ over His Church, the ministers of whom we speak have stood forward to vindicate them against the same institution whose cause the "Examination" endeavours to plead.

 Think, Christians, think of such a system, in presence of the love of Christ for His Church!

 Another question presents itself.
-According to the
+According to the "Examination,"¦

-| This is, in fact, just what has happened, since the publication of bis work, in the neighbourhood of the author of the &#8220;Examination,&#8221; on the part of those who co-operated in drawing it up.
+¦ This is, in fact, just what has happened, since the publication of his work, in the neighbourhood of the author of the "Examination," on the part of those who co-operated in drawing it up.
 I am assured that the author does not approve of this conduct.

-| See the &#8220;Constitution of the Free Church of the Canton de Vaud.&#8221; Fuller mention will be made of it hereafter.
+¦ See the "Constitution of the Free Church of the Canton de Vaud."
+Fuller mention will be made of it hereafter.

+¦ Page 80.

 {20}

-&#8220;Examination,&#8221;| the present ministerial order, a fusion of divine gifts and human office, *concentrates* the guidance of the flock in *one* office, that of elders, and this office in *one* man.
-It adds, &#8220;This ministry of one man ought to seek *to reinforce and multiply itself* through the gifts which the Spirit of God grants to the members of the flock, whether by associating these gifts with himself officiously, as the present office of elders offers him the means of doing, or by encouraging and directing these gifts in their private exercise.&#8221;
+the present ministerial order, a fusion of divine gifts and human office, *concentrates* the guidance of the flock in one office, that of elders, and this office in *one* man.
+It adds, "This ministry of one man ought to seek *to reinforce and multiply itself* through the gifts which the Spirit of God grants to the members of the flock, whether by associating these gifts with himself officiously, as the present office of elders offers him the means of doing, or by encouraging and directing these gifts in their private exercise."

-What is, at bottom, this liberality, this generosity?
+What is, at bottom, this liberality, thus generosity?
 Nothing but, without perhaps the consciousness of it, the usurpation of the place of Christ in the exercise of His sovereignty over His Church.